 - Write a heartfelt letter to the seller about your situation and why you want to buy the home.

-- Offer to absorb a few closing costs fees a seller would normally pay, which would not interfere with an appraisal but would net the seller more money.
+- Offer to absorb a few closing costs a seller would typically pay that wouldn't interfere with an appraisal but would net the seller more money.

 - Submit a clean offer, backing it up with substantial documentation such as proof of funds and a preapproval letter.

 Who do you think the seller will think about all weekend, from Friday morning to Sunday afternoon?
-The seller will be thinking about you and your offer.
-The seller will be wondering if they made a mistake and maybe they should simply accept your offer.
-It will gnaw at them for 3 solid days.
-Then after the open house, even if there are multiple offers, the buyer to whom the seller will likely gravitate will be the patient buyer who submitted an offer above list price offer on Friday and has been quietly waiting.
+They will be thinking about you and your offer and wondering whether they should accept it.
+Then, after the open house, even if there are multiple offers, the seller will likely gravitate to the patient buyer who submitted an offer above list price on Friday and quietly waited for an acceptance.